ultralytics/ultralytics/docs/en/integrations/weights-biases.md

 wandb.finish()
 ```

 This script initializes Weights & Biases, sets up the model, trains it, and logs results.
-For more details, visit the [Usage: Training YOLOv8 with Weights & Biases](#usage-training-yolov8-with-weights--biases) section.
+For more details, visit the Usage section above.

 ### Why should I use Ultralytics YOLOv8 with Weights & Biases over other platforms?